swamphobbit22/exhibition-website/README.md

-# MuseNet Virtual Museum
+# MuseoNet Virtual Museum

 This project creates a web application that allows users to search for art and artifacts from three different institutions.
 These are:
 - The Metropolitan Museum of Art
 - The Art Institute of Chicago
-- The Smothsonian
+- The Smithsonian

 This application is fully responsive across different display sizes: desktop, tablet and mobile.